jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.

 The Sith Lord is the reason "antagonism" is our new evil.
 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
-Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his weapon.
+Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

 That’s the setting of your life’s story.
 The plot remains to be written, whether you’re brave enough to write it yourself or you’ll let others write it for you.
 Will you become a player god and fight to control our society’s levers of power like timesheets, health records, and power generation?
 The antagonists are already playing.
 And this battle is the game of every civilization: it either wins or dies.
 It’s not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.